gungorbudak/eye-splicer/README.md

 # Eye Splicer

-A genome browser for exploring alternative splicing events across different developmental stages in lens tissues from mouse samples.
+A genome browser for exploring alternative splicing events across different developmental stages in lens from mouse samples.

 ## Server